*NEWS FLASH ALERT*

 “I don’t care what state law says, doctor.
 You are to ensure that Mrs. Kennedy can be transported with the president when we leave Texas tomorrow morning.
 In the meantime, I’ve instructed the Secret Service to guard the First Lady’s body until it is time to leave.
 Do I make myself clear?”

 Bobby turned on his heels before Rose had a chance to finish his sentence.

 “Mr. Attorney General!”

-Secret Service Agent Roy Kellerman ran up to Bobby Kennedy as he was talking on the phone to Robert McNamara from the office of the hospital’s chief administrator.
+Secret Service Agent Roy Kellerman ran up to Bobby Kennedy who talking on the phone to Robert McNamara from the office of the hospital’s chief administrator.
 Bobby stared at Hill and waited for him to speak.

-“Bob, I’ll call you back,” Bobby said and promptly hung up on the Secretary of Defense.
+“Bob, I’ll call you back,” Bobby said promptly hanging up on the Secretary of Defense.
 Knowing that he was about to have a painful conversation with his brother, he walked slowly toward the ICU.

-John Kennedy was lying not quite flat on a standard hospital bed, a pillow propped under his back, designed to help alleviate some of the chronic spinal pain he had suffered since being injured when his motor torpedo boat was sunk by a Japanese cruiser in the Pacific during World War II.
+John Kennedy was lying not quite flat on a standard hospital bed, a pillow propped under his back, designed to help alleviate some of the chronic spinal pain he had suffered since an injury he had received when his motor torpedo boat was sunk by a Japanese cruiser in the Pacific during World War II.
 A series of tubes hooked into the president’s arms provided fluids and medication, and a heart monitor above the bed beeped with a steady rhythm.
 The president’s eyes were open and alert.
 A bandage covered his chest and neck area; though his voice wasn’t permanently damaged, he had been told not to talk.

-But then again it can be difficult telling the president of the United States what to do.
+But it can be difficult telling the president of the United States what to do.